jrgleason/psql-getting-started/labs/create_function.md

             ON DELETE CASCADE
         );

-5. Now lets create our own function,
+5. Now let's create our own function,